 - If you’re in Istanbul to tour all the sights, it’s worth you investing in a Museum Pass to save money.
-These can be bought from mobile booths in Sultanahmet or from museums which are part of the scheme.
+These can be bought online, from mobile booths in Sultanahmet or from museums which are part of the scheme.
 Once activated, they are valid for 5 consecutive days.

 - The Ottomans and the Ottoman Empire are fascinating subjects.
 If you’re interested in this topic, we can highly recommend Caroline Finkel’s book, Osman’s Dream.